xonixx/xonixx.github.io/awk.md

 And there is a simple explanation for this.
 A minimum of features liberates creativity.
 When there is only one way to do something, you don't spend a lot of time choosing that very way, but you concentrate on implementing a pure idea.
 There is no temptation to add (often) unnecessary abstractions, simply because with such restrictions it is almost impossible to implement them.
 In addition, there is a sporting interest - is it really possible to write something functional even in such a language.

-Surprisingly, you can actually get very far with Awk most of the time.
-Many who tried said they were surprised how well the Awk prototype worked.
+Surprisingly, you can actually get very far with AWK most of the time.
+Many who tried said they were surprised how well the AWK prototype worked.
 So, there was not even much point in rewriting it into some more traditional programming language.

 > [I wrote a compiler in awk!](https://news.ycombinator.com/item?id=13452043)
 >